-This is where 2FA or Two-Factor Authentication tries to mitigate the threat and although not 100% safe, it adds another solid layer of security to your online data and makes it so much more difficult for the villains to hijack your email account or steal your private information online.
+This is where 2FA, or Two-Factor Authentication, mitigates the threat and although not 100% safe, it adds another solid layer of security to your online data and makes it so much more difficult for the villains to hijack your email account or steal your private information online.

 So what exactly is Two-Factor Authentication (2FA)?